Testing Delphi Versions

 Addendum January 23, 2008: I recently started looking into switching from Delphi Version 5 to a free product, Turbo Delphi Explorer, which is Delphi 2006 with some modest restrictions.
 I needed to use the conditional version tests to help account for some of the differences when compiling existing programs and perhaps to maintain compatibility in the future.

-I found this "wikia page" with a complete listing of compiler conditional defines for Delphi: http://delphi.wikia.com/wiki/Borland_Compiler_Conditional_Defines so thought I record it here for future reference.
+I found this "wikia page" with a complete listing of compiler conditional defines for Delphi: http://delphi.wikia.com/wiki/Borland_Compiler_Conditional_Defines so I record it here for future reference.

 Created: September 15, 2002